cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 among each other to provide services to operations applications.
 One or multiple NDT instances may be maintained and operated in service of a given real network.

-A Data Repository subsystem is responsible for collecting and storing network data.
+The Data Repository component is responsible for collecting and storing network data.
 It collects and updates the real-time operational and instrumentation data of the various network elements through the appropriate real network-facing southbound interface, as well as from other operations system components.
 It also provides data services (e.g., fast retrieval, concurrent conflict handling,